A history of Autism diagnostic criteria

 • Pervasive developmental disorder, not otherwise specified (PDD-NOS)

-So, how were these 3 conditions different from each other?
+So, how were these three conditions different from each other?

 Asperger’s disorder was distinguished from Autistic disorder in the DSM-4 due to a couple of factors:

-• No clinically significant delays or deviance in language acquisition
+• No clinically significant delays or abnormalities in language acquisition

-• No clinically significant delays in cognitive development within first 3 years of life
+• No clinically significant delays in cognitive development within the first three years of life

 PDD-NOS was distinguished from Autistic disorder and Asperger’s disorder through its use to describe conditions with “a severe and pervasive impairment in the development of reciprocal social interaction… or with the presence of stereotyped behavior, interests, and activities, but the criteria are not met for a specific pervasive developmental disorder”.

-PDD-NOS encompassed presentations that were considered to be “Atypical Autism”, which did not meet the criteria for Autistic disorder due to any of the below criteria:
+PDD-NOS encompassed presentations considered to be “atypical Autism”, which did not meet the criteria for Autistic disorder due to any of the following criteria:

 • Late age of onset